Antonio Cavallucci

 Antonio Cavallucci (21 August 1752 – 18 November 1795) was an eighteenth-century Italian painter of religious scenes and portraits.
+One of the leading Roman Neoclassical painters, Cavallucci was influenced by Pompeo Batoni and Anton Raphael Mengs.
+There is in his art some of the northern European feeling that had made its way into Rome at the end of the eighteenth century.

 Biography

+Early career

 Cavallucci was born in Sermoneta in the Lazio.
 His artistic talents were recognized in an early stage by Francesco Caetani, Duke of Sermoneta in 1738-1810.
 In 1765, he brought the 13-year-old Cavallucci to Rome, where he became a pupil of Stefano Pozzi and three years later of Gaetano Lapis.
 He also studied drawing at the Accademia di San Luca (c.
 1769-1771).

 His earliest work dates from the mid-1760s.
 It is a tempera frieze in the Casa Cavallucci in Sermoneta.
 His first portrait was of his benefactor Duke Francesco Caetani.
 This portrait is only preserved as an engraving in 1772 by Pietro Leone Bombelli (1737–1809).

 His first major commission was the decoration of five audience chambers in the Caetani Palace in Rome in 1776.
 He painted mythological scenes and allegories appropriate for each room.

-In the early 1780s, he painted mostly portraits, such as those of Francesco Caetani and Teresa Corsini, Duchess of Sermoneta.

-His painting, The Origin of Music (1786), was based on illustrations in the book Iconologia (1593) from Cesare Ripa.

-Cavalluccialso received commissions from Cardinal Romualdo Braschi-Onesti (1753–1817), nephew of the pope Pius VI.
-He painted the portraits of his new benefactor and of the pope in 1788.

-He was inducted into the Accademia di San Luca in 1786, Academy of Arcadia in 1788, and the Congregazione dei Virtuosi al Pantheon in 1788.
+Three pictures from 1773 – Abigail before David (Rome, Palazzo Caetani), the Departure of Hector and Andromache (Rome, Galleria dell'Accademia Nazionale di San Luca) and the Crucifixion with Saints (Rome, Palazzo Corsini) – all demonstrate a tempered academic style, fluid plasticity and delicate manner.

+Mature career

+Cavallucci’s most distinguished work for the Caetani began in 1776 when he was commissioned to decorate five audience chambers in the Palazzo Caetani, Rome, with canvases showing mythological scenes and familial allegories appropriate to the individual theme of each room.
+The assured style of these pictures confirms Cavallucci’s reputation as one of the foremost Neoclassical artists in Rome in the late 18th century, but they equally reveal a new, neo-Baroque tendency in the reformulation of 16th-century precedents, especially those derived from Raphael.

+During the 1770s and early 1780s Cavallucci continued to produce portraits, notably those of Francesco Caetani and his first wife Teresa Corsini, Duchess of Sermoneta (both 1777; Rome, Palazzo Caetani).
+In 1786 he painted the Presentation of the Virgin for Spoleto Cathedral and was admitted to the Accademia di San Luca.
+The most outstanding picture of this period was the Origin of Music (1786–7; Rome, Palazzo Caetani), its iconographic inspiration drawn from Cesare Ripa’s Iconologia (Rome, 1593).